Umaru Musa Yar'adua University

-History of the University
+History

 The Katsina State Government founded Umaru Musa Yar'adua University (UMYU) in 2006 as the Katsina State University.
 Significantly, it was intended to act as a hub for the state's socioeconomic and political development by producing high-caliber human resources and research products, among other things.
 The university was supposed to provide both traditional classroom instruction and distance learning from the outset.
-It has been around for almost 20 years, and during that time it has hosted 51 undergraduate and 52 graduate programs in eight faculties (Natural & Applied Sciences, Humanities, Education, Social Sciences, Management Sciences, Law, Agriculture, and Earth & Environmental Science), as well as two colleges: College of Postgraduate Studies and College of Health Sciences.
+It has hosted 51 undergraduate and 52 graduate programs in eight faculties (Natural & Applied Sciences, Humanities, Education, Social Sciences, Management Sciences, Law, Agriculture, and Earth & Environmental Science), as well as two colleges: College of Postgraduate Studies and College of Health Sciences.
 There were roughly 13,000 students enrolled overall as of the conclusion of the 2023 academic year, comprising both full-time and part-time undergraduate and graduate students.